 Unlike the visionary launch, it is possible to start on either the left (too early) or right (too late) of the curve as long as you can learn where the customer adoption curve is heading and eventually intersect it before running out of iterations (cash).

 For those that are following a Lean Startup process or have read my posts on my Customer Development checklists, this may all sound familiar.
-However, here I want to specifically focus on the role of the founding vision.
+However, here I want to focus on the founding vision's role.
 Where does it fit into all this?
 How important is it?
 What good is it?

 It all starts with an idea virus